wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 ```

 ## Part 3 (Extra) Pull all final fasta contings and log files from directories and rename them with sample IDs
+When the loop is complete, the final contigs and log files of each sample will be
 ### For this script to work, lines 14 and 32 of the script below MUST be modified by the user
 1. In line 14 the shell script below, modify the text "[DIGIT OF LAST ITERATION]" with the number of the last iteration run.
 This is the number entered for the flag "--end" in Part 2.
 For example, "iteration4".